 NOTE: Students admitted on a conditional basis must earn a term GPA of 2.0 or higher during each of their first two semesters of courses at HLGU to continue in the program.

-Objectives for the Degree Completion & Fully Online Program Majors
+Objectives for the Degree Completion & Fully Online Program Majors demonstrate group and organizational dynamics that will increase their effectiveness in organizations.

 The Business Administration major will: